szweibel/workshops/how-to-use-dhrift.md

 - The extended documentation and reference guides: TODO: link to docs

-- The DHRIFT GitHub repository: TODO: link to GitHub
+- The DHRIFT GitHub repository: [DHRIFT GitHub](https://github.com/DHRI-Curriculum/DHRIFT)

-- The DHRIFT informational website, which provides more information about the DHRIFT project, its team, and news/updates: TODO: link to website
+- The DHRIFT informational website, which provides more information about the DHRIFT project, its team, and news/updates: [DHRIFT Website](https://dhrift.org)

 ## Workshop Overview